 Just as the category suggests, these detectors use both types of sensors.
-There’s no winner in a race against photoelectric and ionization detectors—they each have their own strengths.
+There’s no winner in a race against photoelectric and ionization detectors, and they each have their own strengths.
 The use of both sensor types means faster detection of threats across the range of different materials that could be burning.

 Even if tested annually, a smoke detector has an operational lifespan of only 10 years.
 A model older than that should be replaced, regardless of its working condition.
-Here are some features to be familiar with when considering the wide range of models currently on the market, so you can make an informed decision.
+To help make an informed decision, here are some features to be familiar with when considering the wide range of models currently on the market

 Hardwired vs. Battery Operated

-Battery-operated models, which tend to be less expensive, are usually stand-alone detectors.
-This means an activated smoke detector won’t alarm a monitoring system or other sensors in the home.
-Only the detector in the smoky area will sound an alarm.
+Battery-operated models, which tend to cost less, are usually stand-alone detectors.
+This means an activated smoke detector won’t alarm a monitoring system or other sensors in the home; only the detector in the smoky area will sound an alarm.
 The exception would be battery-operated models that are part of a home security system.

 Hardwired smoke detectors are wired directly into the electrical system of the home.
 When one sounds an alarm, typically all of the detectors do.
-While this may make it harder to pinpoint the unit that actually detected the issue, it does alert everyone in the house to danger—a considerable asset.
+While this may make it harder to pinpoint the unit that actually detected the issue, it does alert everyone in the house to danger, which is undeniably a considerable asset.

 Fires can double in size every 60 seconds, so if you were sleeping on the other side of the house, you might not hear a stand-alone detector activate in the garage.
 Interconnected detectors will make you aware of the issue, potentially before it’s too late.

-In a similar circumstance, a car left running in the garage can produce fatal levels of carbon monoxide—particularly dangerous to folks sleeping in a bedroom above.
+In a similar circumstance, a car left running in the garage can produce fatal levels of carbon monoxide, which could prove particularly dangerous to folks sleeping in a bedroom above.
 Smoke detectors with carbon monoxide sensors add another level of safety.
 While all homes should have carbon monoxide detectors, homes with gas or oil heat and hot water are particularly vulnerable.

 Interconnected detectors are often part of a monitored home security system.
-The great benefit to these systems is that the local fire department can be made aware of issues, even if you’re not home to call.
-If a carbon monoxide issue could render you unable to call the fire department, your monitoring company can make that call for you, possibly saving your life.
+The great benefit to these systems is they can alert the local fire department, even if no one is at home to call.
+A carbon monoxide issue could render those inside unable to call the fire department, so the monitoring company can make that call, possibly saving lives.

 Our Top Picks